 - How effectively the faculty operationalises institutional QA activities for which the faculty or its constituent schools/departments have responsibility for implementing.
-Examples of such activities include considering programme modification proposals, annual programme monitoring and periodic review, annual processing of research postgraduate progression, and reviewing and taking follow-up action on the results of student surveys (e.g., exit survey, MSS, ISSE). - Faculty-level implementation of key institutional wide policies/procedures.
-(For example, how effectively are the UL academic workload allocation policy,
+Examples of such activities include considering programme modification proposals, annual programme monitoring and periodic review, annual processing of research postgraduate progression, and reviewing and taking followup action on the results of student surveys (e.g., exit survey, MSS, ISSE). - Faculty-level implementation of key institutional wide policies/procedures.
+(For example, how effectively are the UL academic workload allocation policy, Performance and Development Review System (PDRS) and academic advisor system implemented within the faculty?
+Are there mechanisms that provide evidence to the faculty that such policies/procedures are being appropriately implemented in all of the faculty's constituent schools/departments?)

-4 Based on Calibri size 12, single-line spacing, MS Word standard margins
+6 Based on Calibri size 12, single-line spacing, MS Word standard margins